GraphiteSoftware/external-libwebsocket/README.md

-This project contains a pre-built jars for the AndroidSync project by koush:
+This project contains a pre-built jar for the AndroidSync project by koush:

   https://github.com/koush/AndroidAsync